Indications and Important Safety Information including Boxed Warning for BOTOX® Cosmetic (onabotulinumtoxinA).

 There is the potential for hair growth to occur in areas where LATISSE® solution comes in repeated contact with skin surfaces.
 Apply LATISSE® only to the skin of the upper eyelid margin at the base of the eyelashes.

-Adverse Reactions: The most frequently reported adverse events were eye pruritus, conjunctival hyperemia, skin hyperpigmentation, ocular irritation, dry eye symptoms, and erythema of the eyelid.
-These events occurred in less than 4% of patients.
+Adverse Reactions: The most frequently reported adverse reactions were eye pruritus, conjunctival hyperemia, skin hyperpigmentation, ocular irritation, dry eye symptoms, and periorbital erythema.
+These reactions occurred in less than 4% of patients.

-Postmarketing Experience: The following reactions have been identified during postmarketing use of LATISSE® in clinical practice: eye swelling, eyelid edema, hypersensitivity (local allergic reactions), lacrimation increased, madarosis and trichorrhexis (temporary loss of a few eyelashes to loss of sections of eyelashes, and temporary eyelash breakage, respectively), periorbital and lid changes associated with a deepening of the eyelid sulcus, rash (including macular and erythematous), skin discoloration (periorbital), and vision blurred.
+Postmarketing Experience: The following adverse reactions have been identified during postapproval use of LATISSE®: dry skin of the eyelid and/or periocular area, eye swelling, eyelid edema, hypersensitivity (local allergic reactions), lacrimation increased, madarosis and trichorrhexis (temporary loss of a few eyelashes to loss of sections of eyelashes, and temporary eyelash breakage, respectively), periorbital and lid changes associated with a deepening of the eyelid sulcus, rash (including macular and erythematous), skin discoloration (periorbital), and vision blurred.

 Natrelle® Breast Implants Important InformationINDICATIONS